 This became my new passion project and I began staying up late every night writing new blog posts.

 After months of hard work, my blog began to take off.
 I fulfilled my mission of helping other moms and at the same time, I was able to make money doing it!
+It was an absolute dream!

 Between sticking to a budget and working on the side we were able to crush those student loans and paid off all of our debts before we graduated.
+That was a huge help for us!

 Full-Time Business Owner